-Worthing is located within the Coastal West Sussex and Brighton & Hove Functional Economic Market Area (FEMA).
+Worthing is located

+within the Coastal West Sussex and Brighton & Hove Functional Economic Market Area (FEMA).

-Worthing is part of the 'Coast to Capital' Local Enterprise Partnership (LEP) which is a public and private sector partnership that seeks to improve economic exporter of labour with a net outflow of approximately 1,200
+Worthing is part of the 'Coast to Capital' Local Enterprise Partnership (LEP) which is a public and private sector partnership that seeks to improve economic prosperity.

+Worthing is a net exporter of labour with a net outflow of approximately 1,200 workers.